polkascan/py-substrate-metadata-docs/docs/calamari/mantasbt.md

 ---------
 ### InvalidMintId
-MintId does not exist, cannot update a nonexistant MintId
+MintId does not exist, cannot update a nonexistent MintId

 ---------
 ### InvalidProof